Dev-Craig44/rn-fundamentals/README.md

 ## Implementing Pull to Refresh

 - To implement pull-to-refresh functionality in our list, we can use the built-in support provided by the `FlatList` component in React Native.
 The `FlatList` component has two props that make it easy to add pull-to-refresh: `refreshing` and `onRefresh`.

+---

+## Exercise

+### Build Three New Screens

+In this exercise, you'll create three essential screens for the DoneWithIt app:

+#### 1. Account Screen

+Create a user account screen that will be accessible from a tab navigator (to be added later).

+**Requirements:**

+- Display user profile information (name, email, avatar)
+- Show three menu options:
+  - **My Listings** - Icon: `format-list-bulleted` (primary color)
+  - **My Messages** - Icon: `email` (secondary color)
+  - **Log Out** - Icon: `logout` (#ffe66d)
+- Use `MaterialCommunityIcons` for all icons
+- Each menu item should be tappable (handlers to be implemented)

+**Components to create:**

+- `AccountScreen` - Main screen component
+- Consider reusing `ListItem` component for menu items

+#### 2. Listings Screen

+Build the main feed screen where users browse available listings.

+**Requirements:**

+- Display a scrollable grid/list of items for sale
+- Each listing card should show:
+  - Item image
+  - Title
+  - Price
+- Use `FlatList` for efficient rendering
+- Implement pull-to-refresh functionality
+- Items should be tappable to view details

+**Components to create:**

+- `ListingsScreen` - Main screen component
+- `Card` - Reusable card component for displaying listings

+#### 3. Listing Details Screen

+Create a detailed view for individual listings.

+**Requirements:**

+- Display full-size item image
+- Show complete listing information (title, price, description)
+- Display seller information
+- Contact seller button
+- Navigate back to listings

+**Components to create:**

+- `ListingDetailsScreen` - Main screen component
+- Consider breaking down into smaller components as needed

+---

+### Tips

+- Reuse existing components (`ListItem`, `Screen`, `AppText`) where possible
+- Follow the same styling patterns established in `MessagesScreen`
+- Use the colors defined in your `colors` config
+- Test swipe gestures and touch interactions on actual devices

+---